Recognizability for sequences of morphisms: Introduction

 We investigate establishing recognizability in the following contexts.
 In the first, we ask when a single morphism $\sigma:\, \mathcal{A} \to \mathcal{B}^+$ is recognizable in~$\mathcal{A}^\mathbb{Z}$, and not only with respect to the closure of the shift orbit of one point; see Section~\ref{sec:recogn-with-resp}.
-More precisely, given a morphism and a point $y\in\mathcal{B}^\mathbb{Z}$, when does $y$ have a unique desubstitution $y = T^k \sigma(x)$ with $x \in \mathcal{A}^\mathbb{Z}$?
-A~question of this nature was recently discussed by Bedaride, Hubert and Leplaideur in \cite{BedHubLep:15} (see also \cite{Emme:16}) where they study the desubstitutions of points in a substitutive shift by points in the full shift.
+More precisely, given a morphism and a point $y\in\mathcal{B}^\mathbb{Z}$, when does $y$ have a unique desubstitution $y = T^k \sigma(x)$ with $T$ the shift and $x \in \mathcal{A}^\mathbb{Z}$?
+A~question of this nature was recently discussed by B\'{e}daride, Hubert and Leplaideur in \cite{BedHubLep:15} (see also \cite{Emme:16}) where they study the desubstitutions of points in a substitutive shift by points in the full shift.
 The authors were led to this question in the framework of thermodynamic formalism and Ruelle renormalization operators for potentials.

 The second context, which is in fact where we began our investigations, concerns the recognizability of a sequence of free group morphisms $\boldsymbol{\sigma} = (\sigma_n)_{n\geq 0}$ with $\sigma_n:\, \mathcal{A}_{n+1} \to \mathcal{A}_n^+$.
 Such a sequence defines an \emph{$S$-adic} shift, generated by iterations of the form $\sigma_0 \circ \sigma_1 \circ \cdots \circ \sigma_n$; see Section~\ref{definition-of-S-adic-shift} for the definition.
 If $\sigma_n = \sigma_0$ for all $n\geq 0$, then we are in the classical \emph{stationary} case of a substitutive shift.
 In fact, $\boldsymbol{\sigma}$~defines a sequence $(X_{\boldsymbol{\sigma}}^{(n)},T)_{n\geq 0}$ of shift spaces, and here, by recognizability of~$\sigma_n$, we mean that any point in $(X_{\boldsymbol{\sigma}}^{(n)},T)$ can be desubstituted in a unique way using~$\sigma_n$ and points in~$X_{\boldsymbol{\sigma}}^{(n+1)}$.
 We distinguish between recognizability of~$\boldsymbol{\sigma}$, where each $\sigma_n$ is recognizable, and \emph{eventual} recognizability, where all but finitely many morphisms~$\sigma_n$ are recognizable.
 In Section~\ref{examples}, we give examples of $S$-adic shifts that are eventually recognizable but not recognizable, as well as examples of non-eventually recognizable $S$-adic shifts.